 Concordia University Athletics and NCAA Eligibility

-Intercollegiate athletics are considered an integral part of Concordia University’s educational experience.
-Concordia University is a member of the National Collegiate Athletic Association (NCAA) Division II and the Northern Sun Intercollegiate Conference (NSIC), and the Great Lakes Intercollegiate Conference (GLIAC).
+Intercollegiate athletics are considered an integral part of Concordia University's educational experience.
+Concordia University is a member of the National Collegiate Athletic Association (NCAA) Division II, the Northern Sun Intercollegiate Conference (NSIC), and the Great Lakes Intercollegiate Conference (GLIAC).
 The university agrees to abide by the rules and policies governing the association.
-Eligibility rules and regulations governing students’ participation in intercollegiate athletics are available through the Office of the Athletic Director.
+Eligibility rules and regulations governing students' participation in intercollegiate athletics are available through the Office of the Athletic Director.

 The Director of Athletics supervises and directs the intercollegiate program of athletics.
 The Director of Athletics recommends the appointment of coaches for the various teams.

-The Assistant Athletic Director for Compliance and the Faculty Athletic Representative are charged with the responsibility of ensuring that all participants in intercollegiate competition are eligible in accordance with the rules and regulations of the NCAA prior to their representing the institution in any manner.
+The Associate Athletic Director for Compliance and the Faculty Athletic Representative are charged with the responsibility of ensuring that all participants in intercollegiate competition are eligible in accordance with the rules and regulations of the NCAA prior to their representing the institution in any manner.
 The Equity in Athletics Disclosure Report (EADA) can be found in the athletic department.
-The report can be requested from the Assistant Athletic Director for Compliance.
+The report can be requested from the Associate Athletic Director for Compliance.

 Freshman NCAA Eligibility Requirements